Procedure Guide ·Cat Blood Panel ·2026

 Monitoring an Existing Condition May Be Excluded

-If your cat has an existing diagnosis — kidney disease, hyperthyroidism, diabetes — ongoing bloodwork to monitor that condition is often excluded as treatment of a pre-existing condition.
-Insurers flagging any prior test result as evidence of pre-existing disease is a common denial tactic.
+Existing diagnosis - kidney disease, hyperthyroidism, diabetes - makes monitoring bloodwork excluded.
+Insurers flag any prior test as pre-existing disease evidence.
+Common denial tactic.

 Red flag · Wellness add-on